dteare/opbookmarks/README.md

 - `git clone`
 - `cd opbookmarks`
-- `cargo build`
+- `cargo build --release`

-The built executable can be found in `target/debug/opbookmarks`.
+The built executable can be found in `target/release/opbookmarks`.

 ## Usage